Rhode Island Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Rhode Island

-The US Bureau of Labor Statistics does not track salary or employment data for bounty hunters.
+The Bureau of Labor Statistics (BLS) does not track salary or employment data for bounty hunters.
 However, since private investigators and detectives perform similar work, we have used this career as a proxy.
-As of May 2015, 60 private detectives and investigators were employed in Rhode Island, earning an average annual salary of $46,180.2
+As of May 2021, 210 private detectives and investigators were employed in Rhode Island, earning an average annual salary of $64,310.2 This was competitive with the national average of $60,970 during the same year.3 Estimates are that jobs for private detectives and investigators will increase by 11.1% in Rhode Island through 2030, equating to 10 average annual openings (including replacements).4

-- Licensed Private Detectives Association of Rhode Island – A membership-driven organization focused on professional ethics and continuing education for licensed PDs in Rhode Island.
+- Licensed Private Detectives Association of Rhode Island (LPDARI): Focuses on professional ethics and continuing education for licensed PDs in Rhode Island.

-2. US Bureau of Labor Statistics, May 2015 Occupational Employment and Wage Estimates, Rhode Island: https://www.bls.gov/oes/current/oes_ri.htm
+2. Bureau of Labor Statistics, May 2021 Occupational Employment and Wage Estimates, Rhode Island: https://www.bls.gov/oes/current/oes_ri.htm